+SBIR/STTR Programs:

-SBIR/STTR Programs: The SBIR/STTR Programs are a critical component of the national technology ecosystem and provide funding for innovation across multiple agencies and innovation sectors.
-AZBio Supports permanent reauthorization the SBIR/STTR.
+The SBIR/STTR Programs are a critical component of the national technology ecosystem and provide funding for innovation across multiple agencies and innovation sectors.
+AZBio Supports permanent authorization the SBIR/STTR programs.

-User Fee Agreements: The User Fee programs help the Food and Drug Administration (FDA) to fulfill its mission of protecting the public health and accelerating innovation in the industry.
-The User Fee Agreements that are negotiated between industry and the FDA and approved by Congress define both the Agency service levels for review of new products and the supporting fee structure paid by industry for this service.
+User Fee Agreements:

+The User Fee programs help the Food and Drug Administration (FDA) to fulfill its mission of protecting the public health and accelerating innovation in the industry.

+The User Fee Agreements that were negotiated between industry and the FDA and reauthorized by Congress in 2017 define both the Agency service levels for review of new products and the supporting fee structure paid by industry for this service.